Configuring Talos for OIDC Authentication via Pocket-ID

 If you are struggling to get this working, please reach out to me and create an issue on the userbradley/documentation.breadnet.co.uk repo!

 Want to make this site better?
-Open a PR or help fund hosting costs
+Open a PR, help fund hosting costs or message me on Matrix